cloudflare/workers-sdk/.changeset/loud-dolls-pay.md

 "wrangler": patch
 ---

-allow specifying only "index" without extension or nothing at all to launch "wrangler dev"
+allow specifying only "index" without extension or nothing at all for "wrangler dev" and "wrangler publish"